sde1000/quicktill/README.md

  * Web-based reporting interface (read-only for now)

  * [Xero](https://www.xero.com/) integration

+ * Flexible discount policies, and reporting on discounts given

 It should be possible to run this software on any system that supports python 3.
 Usually it runs on Debian-derived Linux systems like